Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$

-The presence of two pair potentials in distinct irreps allows for a direct coupling of pair bilinears to the local moment as in \eqref{eq:PairKondo}.
-Rather than breaking pairs, scattering off local moments results in a \emph{gain }in pairing energy for a complex superposition of the pair potentials $b_{\Gamma}\pm ib_{\Gamma^{'}}$, relative to the pairs $b_{\Gamma(\Gamma^{'})}^{\dagger}$ in the irreps of the crystal symmetry group.
-Even when the moments are not ordered but near-critical as in ${\rm UTe_{2}}$, such a coupling may drive a first-order transition that pre-empts the second-order superconducting transition at $T_{c1,2}$ of the individual pair potentials.
+The presence of two pair potentials in distinct irreps allows for a direct coupling of pairs to local moments as in \eqref{eq:PairKondo}, without pair-breaking.
+Scattering off slowly-fluctuating local moments results in a \emph{gain} in pairing energy for chiral pairs $b_{\Gamma^{\phantom{'}}}\pm i b_{\Gamma^{'}}$, relative to the pairs $b_{\Gamma(\Gamma^{'})}^{\dagger}$ which are eigenstates of $\mathcal{T}$ and point group symmetries.
+This allows non-degenerate order parameters $\langle b_{\Gamma(\Gamma^{'})}^{\dagger}\rangle$ to condense simultaneously at a weak first-order transition.